qamarian-sds/sds/Spec.md

 .prof
 ~~~~

+#### A Better Approach

-Looking at the approach we took, to making file _MakeFile_ the first content of our dir, you can see
+Looking at the approach we took above, to making file _MakeFile_ the first content of our dir, you
-how inefficent it would be if we are dealing with thousands of files and sub-dirs (i.e. we would
+can see how inefficent it would be if we are dealing with thousands of dir-contents (i.e. we would
 have to record so many orgrules).
 To surpress this potential inefficiency, we introduced the _Lead
  File_ concept.

-With the Lead File concept, rather than recording so many orgrules, we can just make file _MakeFile_
+With the Lead File concept, rather than recording so many orgrules, we can just make file
-our lead file.
+_MakeFile_ our lead file.
 This means our _.sds_ would instead be manipulated into this:

 ~~~~
 Version:0.1.0